 The Young Leaders for the SDGs

 In September 2016, the inaugural class of 17 Young Leaders was announced.
-Coming from different backgrounds, sectors and regions, Young Leaders are selected based on their efforts to end poverty, combat climate change and reduce inequalities.
+Convened by the Envoy on Youth, the Young Leaders for the SDGs come from different backgrounds, sectors and regions, and are recognized for their leadership and contribution to a more sustainable world.

-They work with the Envoy on Youth to engage young people in the SDG, advocate for their achievement and contribute to a brain trust supporting the UN’s advocacy efforts to mobilize young people.
-A new class of Young Leaders will be announced in September 2018, during the UN General Assembly.
+The Young Leaders work with the Envoy on Youth to engage young people towards advocating for the achievement of the SDGs in accessible and innovative ways and contribute to a brain trust supporting the UN’s efforts to mobilize young people.
+A new class of Young Leaders will be announced in September 2022.

 Roles for youth and the SDGs